UAlbertaFSAE/f1tenth/README.md

 # Ualberta F1Tenth

-Welcome to our RC car repository.
-If you are just starting out, check out the Onboarding [README file](https://github.com/UAlbertaFSAE/f1tenth/tree/main/docs/ONBOARDING.md) in there for more information to get started

-To get started with contributing to the repo, please look [here](https://github.com/UAlbertaFSAE/f1tenth/blob/main/docs/CONTRIBUTING.md)
+Welcome to our autonomous remote control car repository.
+We are developing an autonomy stack for an [RC car](https://f1tenth.org/build.html) as a testing ground for algorithms and design decisions that may be included in our future Autonomous Electric vehicle.
+If you are just starting out, check out the [Contributing Guidelines](docs/CONTRIBUTING.md) document for more information on how to proceed with helping us develop our system!!
+Make sure to check out the resources section of the guideline if you are new to ROS or a new UAlberta formula team member as there is information about onboarding and learning resources.